-Last updated on June 23rd, 2017 at 01:18 am
+Last updated on January 9th, 2020 at 04:25 am

 The inhabitants of the archipelago speak the national language called Bislama, although official languages are also English and French, due to the colonial history.
-The population reaches slightly over 221 000 people and vast majority of them are Christians.
+The population reaches slightly over 221 000 people and the vast majority of them are Christians.

-Delicious Vanuatu cusine
+Delicious Vanuatu cuisine